blueheron786/moonpress/README.md

-# Moonpress
+# MoonPress

-Imagine Wordpress, but as an offline, file-based, static website generator.
+Imagine Wordpress as an offline, file-based, static website generator:

+- **Secure:** No database to hack
+- **Blazing Fast:** No slow-running code
+- **Easy to Update:** With a friendly user UI

-That's Moonpress.
+That's MoonPress.
 Built in C# and Avalonia for cross-platform goodness.